 Most people would be overwhelmed by hearing their own music played with orchestral elements and effects, but Cayden is straight on the ball with how it can be made better.
 “Maybe we can add some drums, and speed it up”.
 Tutors work with him to shape the song further into what he envisions.
 And seeing them all work together, two generations of musicians…

-I realise that this is what the school is all about.
+I realise that this is what our school is about.

 As for Cayden, he’s looking forward to a life spent with music, as well as 8 weeks on the course.
 If you are interested in his journey, please head over to his YouTube channel and subscribe!
-We will certainly be paying attention to his path and helping him in any way we can.
-Already he has some gigs lined up in Northampton, and we are excited to see the ‘start of something new’.
+We will certainly pay attention to his path and help him in any way we can.
+He already has some gigs lined up in Northampton, and we are excited to see them. ‘start of something new’.

 I know that I will be humming the track for the rest of the day, and I am already eager to hear his new work.

-Cayden sings ‘when I was young, life was simple’.
+Cayden sings, “When I was young, life was simple.”
 I think we can all agree that growing older certainly complicates life.
 And summers that used to be spent running through playgrounds or riding your bike with mates are now spent at work or studying.
-Cayden’s song really echoes the emotions of growing older, while still managing to see the beauty of life.
-Something that everyone needs to learn I think.
+Cayden’s song echoes the emotions of growing older, while still embracing the beauty of life.
+Something that everyone needs to learn, I think.

 Check out Cayden’s Channel below!

-And if you’re interested in our next course why not sign up?
+If you’re interested in our next course, why not sign up?